heinemannj/huawei_solar_hems/README.md

 * Dashboards Ideas/Proposals only.
 * Alpha version at this stage.
 Especially the persistant template sensors should be validated by the community.
-* No support by "Huawei Solar", SOLCAst, EPEX Spot and EMHASS integrations.
+* No support by "Huawei Solar", "Solcast", "EPEXSpot" intergartions and EMHASS Add-on.
 * Not for HA beginners ...

 Already opened Discussion: [Huawei Solar Discussion > Dashboard #355](https://github.com/wlcrs/huawei_solar/discussions/355)